Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 • MDA (malondialdehyde): tracer of lipid damage.

-• 8-OHdG (8-hydroxy-2'-deoxyguanosine): indicator of oxidative DNA damage.
+• 8-OHdG (8-hydroxy-2'-deoxyguanosine): marker of oxidative DNA damage.

 • Antioxidant enzymes: superoxide dismutase (SOD), catalase, glutathione peroxidase.

-What it reveals
+What this reveals

 How to improve it